The Mt St Leonard and Condons Track in Healesville is, in my opinion, one of the toughest walks in the Yarra Ranges area in Melbourne.

 However, it is physically taxing if you haven’t done a similar distance or hills that are as steep as the ones you will encounter.

-Furthermore, this version of the hike is done differently to how most do it: they start from the picnic ground, ascend Condons Track and descend Mt St Leonard.
+Furthermore, this version of the hike is done differently to how most do it: they start from the picnic ground, ascend Condons Track, and descend Mount St Leonard.

 I can see why some would do it this way, but my advice would be to hike the Mt St Leonard section first and ease yourself into those hills.